Download Your Training Plan

 In 2024, 36,406 people registered for the nearly 30,000 spots for the 2025 Boston Marathon—a new record.
 Those growing numbers forced the Boston Athletic Association (BAA) to make its qualifying standards even faster for the 2026 race (see table below).

 For Boston hopefuls, it’s not enough to beat the qualifying time for their age group and gender.
 They have to beat it by quite a hefty margin to actually secure a spot in the race.
-In 2019, runners had to be 1 minute and 39 seconds faster than their qualifying standards in order to secure a bib number—even after the BAA tightened the qualifying standards by 5 minutes for every age group.
-This jumped to 7 Keira D’Amato set an American record in the marathon here in 2021 for the 2021 race, which had a limited field due to the pandemic.
+In 2019, runners had to be 1 Health - Injuries in order to secure a bib number—even after the BAA tightened the qualifying standards by 5 minutes for every age group.
+This jumped to 7 December 7, 2025 for the 2021 race, which had a limited field due to the pandemic.
 The 7:47 cutoff was the biggest in the race’s history, which shut out 9,215 runners.

-Other Hearst Subscriptions 2023 races, as runners returned to races after the pandemic, there was no cutoff time.
+new BAA rules on downhill marathons 2023 races, as runners returned to races after the pandemic, there was no cutoff time.
 For 2024, the cutoff jumped to 5:29, and for 2025 it hit 6:51.
-Fastest Marathon Runners.
+Because of that, the qualifying times for the 2026 race were again adjusted.
+If your head was not already spinning, now the BAA is considering the Fast and Flat Marathons For 2025.

 → 2026 Boston Marathon Qualifying Times